rust-lang/rust/doc/guide-pointers.md

 to accidentally stab yourself.
 Therefore, Rust is made in a way such that you don't need them very often.

-"But tutorial!" you may cry.
-"My co-worker wrote a function that looks like
+"But guide!" you may cry.
+"My co-worker wrote a function that looks like this:
-this:

 ~~~rust
 fn succ(x: &int) -> int { *x + 1 }